 The Near Detector

-Collaborators from India and other countries are leading the design effort for a fine-grained neutrino detector to be located at Fermilab, a few hundred meters downstream of the muon neutrino source powered by the accelerator complex at Fermilab.
+A design effort is underway for a fine-grained neutrino detector to be located at Fermilab, a few hundred meters downstream of the muon neutrino source powered by the accelerator complex at Fermilab.

-The near neutrino detector design includes a straw-tube tracking detector and electromagnetic calorimeter placed inside a 0.4-Tesla dipole magnet to enable particle tracking.
+A potential detector design includes a straw-tube tracking detector and electromagnetic calorimeter placed inside a 0.4-Tesla dipole magnet that enables particle tracking.

 Prototype Detectors for DUNE